-The Chairman of the Audit Committee is not the Chairman of the board.
+Practice 8.1 The Chairman of the Audit Committee is not the Chairman of the board.

 Application : Applied

-Explanation on application of the practice The Chairman of the Audit and Risk Management Committee ("ARMC") is Mr Bernard Chong Lip Tau, an Independent Non-Executive Director whilst the Chairman of the Board of Directors is Tan Sri Zakaria bin Abdul Hamid, a Non-Independent Non-Executive Director.
+Explanation on : application of the practice The Chairman of the Audit and Risk Management Committee ("ARMC") is Mr Bernard Chong Lip Tau, an Independent Non-Executive Director whilst the Chairman of the Board of Directors is Tan Sri Zakaria bin Abdul Hamid, a Non-Independent Non-Executive Director.
 The Board has approved that the Chairman of the ARMC shall be an Independent Non-Executive Director as set out in the Terms of Reference of the ARMC.
 The Terms of Reference of the ARMC is accessible at www.landmarks.com.my.

-Explanation for departure :
+Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are re encouraged to complete th equired to complete the columns below.
+Non-large companies are ne columns below.

 Measure :

 Timeframe :